 Many people, of course, will do so, thus damaging Thailand’s economy even further.

-A lockdown is also potentially on the cards as, in their panic, various organization heads are asking for a national lockdown.
+A lockdown is also potentially on the cards as, in their worry over Covid-19, various organization heads are asking for a national lockdown.

 Of course, as lockdowns have been proven by several reputable sources to do nothing to contain a virus, nor to lower Covid-19 deaths, all a national lockdown is likely to do is destroy Thailand’s economy even further.

 Is Thailand tourism industry dead for all of 2021?

 In the last year, Thailand’s economy has taken a massive beating as the government of Prayut Chan-o-Cha shut down the country’s borders and banned international visitors due to Covid-19.